Moultonborough, New Hampshire: Geography

 According to the United States Census Bureau, the town has a total area of 194.5 sqkm, of which 154.6 sqkm are land and 39.9 sqkm are water, comprising 20.50% of the town.
 A large portion of the town is located along Lake Winnipesaukee, the largest lake in New Hampshire.
 Moultonborough Bay, an 8 mi arm of the lake, extends from the southern corner of the town towards the center of the town.
 Moultonborough Neck forms a peninsula between Moultonborough Bay and Center Harbor to the southwest.
 Long Island, the largest island in Lake Winnipesaukee, is connected to Moultonborough Neck by a bridge.
-The community of Suissevale, a census-designated place, occupies part of the northeast shore of Moultonborough Bay.
-Inland from Winnipesaukee, Lake Kanasatka is in the west part of the town.
+The community of Suissevale, a census-designated place, occupies part of the northeastern shore of Moultonborough Bay.
+Inland from Winnipesaukee, Lake Kanasatka is in the western part of the town.
 Red Hill, elevation 2029 ft, is in the northwest.
 Mount Shaw, elevation 2990 ft, part of the Ossipee Mountains and the highest point in Moultonborough, is in the east.

 The town center of Moultonborough is located 1 mi north of the head of Moultonborough Bay, at the intersection of New Hampshire Route 25 and Route 109.
-Route 25 is a major east-west highway in the state connecting Meredith and Plymouth to the west with Ossipee, New Hampshire and Portland, Maine to the east.
+Route 25 is a major east-west highway in the state, connecting Meredith and Plymouth to the west with Ossipee, New Hampshire, and Portland, Maine to the east.
 Route 109, a local road, proceeds southeast towards Wolfeboro and northwest to Center Sandwich.